algorithmiaio/dev-center/_pages/clients/python.md

 ### Call the Algorithm

 Once the file has been uploaded, you are ready to call the algorithm.
-Create the algorithm object, then pass the required inputs.
-An image URI (which is stored in `img_file` in the code above), a URI for the image output, and the size of the pixels to be used, to `algo.pipe()`:
+Create the algorithm object, then pass the required inputs—an image URI (which is stored in `img_file` in the code above) and a URI for the image output—to `algo.pipe()`:

 {% highlight python %}
 # Create the algorithm object